PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

 privilege, they can choose to install to the scope of AllUsers.

 - The package install location - $env:LOCALAPPDATA\Microsoft\pwsh
+  - If this path already exists, remove and replace.
 - The installer should update the Users PATH for pwsh
 - The installer should enable Microsoft Updates for scope AllUsers.

 The following parameters can be added by experienced PowerShell users to customize the installation.